Teoneag/Splitty_TU-Delft_OOP-Project/README.md

   - add tag
   - when remove tag if used change to no tag
 - add participant
-  - romanian translation termite
-  - email verification
+  - email, iban, bic verification
   - show that email was send
     - show sending email, error, success
 - add tag